allfed/ALLFED-Repository-Template/README.md

   - Camel case for class name: MyClass
   - Camel case with spaces for jupyter notebook: Analyze Brain Data.ipynb

+To make this easier you can use auto-formatter that change your code to be formatted in PEP 8 when you safe it.
+E.g. [here for Spyder](https://stackoverflow.com/questions/51463223/how-to-use-pep8-module-using-spyder).

 # Project Skeleton
 This repository already has the folder structure we use for repositories.
 Every folder has an additional readme, to tell you what needs to go in there.